Doors 98 — A Windows 98 Nostalgia Project

 'Murica Web — AOL America Online Parody

 A parody of AOL (America Online) — the dominant online service of the 1990s that acted as the internet for millions of users.
-References include "You've Got Mail", chat rooms, buddy lists, and AOL as a curated gateway to the web.
+Features a full AOL 4.0-style interface including a three-step dial-up connection screen with modem sounds, a toolbar, keyword bar, welcome dialog, and a Friend List of real AIM screen names from the creator's actual buddy list circa 1999–2002.
+References include "You've Got Mail", chat rooms, and AOL as a curated gateway to the web.

 Snoozer — Napster Parody and Lars Ulrich